Great Sand Dunes National Park and Preserve: Ecosystems

-While the top few inches of the dunefield are often dry, the dunes are moist year-round due to ongoing precipitation.
-Moisture content of 7% beneath the surface sand allows species such as Ord's kangaroo rat, Great Sand Dunes tiger beetle, scurfpea, and blowout grass to survive here.
+While the top few inches of the dune field are often dry, the dunes are moist year-round due to ongoing precipitation.
+The moisture content of 7% beneath the surface sand allows species such as Ord's kangaroo rat, Great Sand Dunes tiger beetle, scurfpea, and blowout grass to survive here.
 Many animals visit the dunes from other habitats, including elk, pronghorn, bison, coyotes, bobcats, and raptors.

-The sand sheet includes extensive grasslands and shrublands that surround the dunefield on three sides, from 7500 ft to 8200 ft.
-The sand sheet varies from wet meadows to cool-grass prairie to desert shrubland, depending on proximity to groundwater and soil type.
+The sand sheet includes extensive grasslands and shrublands that surround the dune field on three sides, from 7500 ft to 8200 ft.
+The sand sheet varies from wet meadows to the cool-grass prairie to desert shrubland, depending on proximity to groundwater and soil type.
 Elk and pronghorn are common, while burrowing owls nest in the ground and other raptors float through the skies searching for mice, kangaroo rats, and short-horned lizards.

 The sabkha is a wetland region where groundwater rises and falls seasonally, leaving white alkali deposits on the surface.
 Inland saltgrass is common in this area.
 Toads can reproduce in sabkha wetlands when they are seasonally filled with sufficient fresh water.
 Shore birds such as the American avocet hunt tadpoles and insects in the shallow water.
-Wetlands speckle the San Luis Valley and are important habitat for sandhill cranes, shore birds, amphibians, dragonflies, and freshwater shrimp.
+Wetlands speckle the San Luis Valley and are important habitats for sandhill cranes, shore birds, amphibians, dragonflies, and freshwater shrimp.
 Grassland species such as elk also use these waters for drinking.
 The sabkha and wetlands are at approximately 7500 ft in elevation.

 Features

 The park preserves the tallest sand dunes in North America, as well as alpine lakes and tundra, mountain peaks over 13,000 feet (3,962 m) in elevation, mixed conifer forests, grasslands, and wetlands.

 Medano Creek, which borders the east side of the dunes, never finds a permanent and stable streambed as fresh sand falls in the creek.
-Small underwater sand ridges that act like dams form and break down, creating surges of water which resemble waves.
+Small underwater sand ridges that act like dams form and break down, creating surges of water that resemble waves.
 The surges occur at an average interval of about 20 seconds.
 In a high-water year, the surges can be as high as 20 in.
 The "surge flow" mainly occurs during the peak flow period from late May to early June in most years.

-Big Spring Creek is a unique spring-fed creek formed by an unconfined aquifer which creates wetlands that support rare species and plant communities in a generally arid area.
+Big Spring Creek is a unique spring-fed creek formed by an unconfined aquifer that creates wetlands that support rare species and plant communities in a generally arid area.
 The creek was designated a National Natural Landmark in 2012.